jar398/cldiff/doc/method.md

 In the case of a 'tie' among extensional matches,

-## Alignment
+### Alignment ideal

-Given the particle and extension analyses, an alignment can be proposed.
+Given the particle and extension analyses, a set of matches can be proposed.

 There are certain desirable properties of alignments (when considered